mher12/mher12/README.md

 ## Self Paced Study Projects
 In this section I will provide links to my github repositories containing assigments I created while passing online courses or while just having fun with data and code.

-### Covid Population
+### Learning SQL - Covid Population
 **Description:** SQL queries for tasks from [AlexTheDataAnalyst](https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85fttps://karpov.courses/simulator-ab).
 This self-paced course explores such topics understanding the basics to intermediate syntax of SQL.
 **Repository:** Check the repository ---> [go to repo..](https://github.com/nktnlx/ab_testing_advanced_course)
-**Status:** Still in progress

-### Learning SQL
-**Description:** SQL queries for tasks from [codecademy](https://www.codecademy.com/learn/learn-sql), [sql-ex.ru](https://www.sql-ex.ru/?Lang=1), [stepik](https://stepik.org/course/63054/syllabus), [sql module on Yandex Praktikum](https://praktikum.yandex.ru/data-analyst/), etc.
-**Repository:** Check the repository having 400+ SQL queries ---> [go to repo..](https://github.com/nktnlx/learning_SQL)
-**Status:** Some of the courses are still in progress.
+**Status:** Some courses are still in progress

-### Python Developer Track
-**Description:** 25 projects, 154 hours, 300 topics python developer track from [JetBrains Academy](https://hyperskill.org/tracks/2)
-**Repository:** Check the repository having 11 completed projects including: Hangman, Tic-Tac-Toe, Rock-Paper-Scissors games; Matrix calculator, own-coded Regex engine, To-Do list, etc. ---> [go to repo..](https://github.com/nktnlx/jetbrains_python_developer)
-**Status:** Completed 11 projects, studied 116 topics from the track to practice my python skills.
-Will revert back to the track later.

-### Computer Science Career Path
-**Description:** 20 weeks Computer Science Career Path from [Codecademy](https://www.codecademy.com/learn/paths/computer-science).
-The career path includes following topics: command line commands, git, python 3, OOP, linear data structures, complex data structures, asymptotic notation, recursion, sorting algorithms, search algorithms, graph search algorithms.
-**Repository:** Although the career path has been already completed the repository is still under development, having only 9 listed projects including: words statistics calculator, English nouns pluralizer, English verbs conjugation, censor engine, etc. ---> [go to repo..](https://github.com/nktnlx/cs_path_codecademy)
-**Status:** Completed in July 2020 (please, check the certificates section below).

-### Google Python Class
-**Description:** This is a free class for people with a little bit of programming experience who want to learn Python by [Google](https://developers.google.com/edu/python).
-Topics covered: strings, lists, sorting, dicts, files, regular expressions, utilities, urllib.
-**Repository:** Containing 10 cool projects including: mimicking random text generator, baby-names popularity counter (based on data from The Social Security administration US), etc. ---> [go to repo..](https://github.com/nktnlx/google_python_class)
-**Status:** Completed in November 2020.

-### Side Projects
-**Description:** Side projects and various code snippets I'm having fun with.
-**Repository:** pull-ups ladder calculator, motivational bad habits tracker, my solutions to coding problems for Tinkoff Fintech Junior / Tinkoff Internship admission tests, applications to internships, [Google Sheets Course by Yandex Praktikum](https://practicum.yandex.ru/excel-for-work/), etc. ---> [go to repo..](https://github.com/nktnlx/side_projects)
-**Status:** ∞

-### Tableau Vizzes
-**Description:** My Tableau Public account ---> [go to Tableau..](https://public.tableau.com/profile/nktn.lx#!/)
-**Status:** ∞

 ## Certificates
 I believe that the best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result:) So here is a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):